-The project will provide technical and financial support across coastal and marine sectors and economic activities to improve policy and institutional frameworks, strengthen institutional and human capacity, and improve management and governance to advance the sustainable development of the United Republic of Tanzania's blue economy.
-Activities under this component include advanced marine spatial planning, blue carbon development, marine ecosystem conservation and biodiversity, and marine fisheries management.
+The project will provide technical and financial support across coastal and marine sectors and economic activities to improve policy and institutional frameworks, strengthen institutional and human capacity, and improve management and governance to advance the sustainable development of URT's blue economy.
+Activities under this component advance marine spatial planning, blue carbon development, marine ecosystem conservation and biodiversity, and marine fisheries management.

-The project will catalyze the development of blue economy activities by advancing marine spatial planning to identify key investment opportunities, developing a blue carbon market to allow the United Republic of Tanzania, and its coastal communities to benefit directly from ecosystem protection and restoration activities while ensuring contributions to its Nationally Determined Contributions (NDCs), and advancing opportunities for ecotourism that can contribute to both conservation and economic development.
-The project will also strengthen the conservation of marine ecosystems and species by (i) improving management plans and capacities for Marine Parks and Reserves, (ii) expanding Marine Parks and Reserves, (iii) undertaking ecosystem restoration activities (mangroves, seagrass, coral reefs), and (iv) improving and constructing new infrastructure for protected area management and access.
+The project will serve as a catalyst for development of blue economy activities by advancing marine spatial planning to identify key investment opportunities, developing a blue carbon market to allow URT and its coastal communities to benefit directly from ecosystem protection and restoration activities while ensuring contributions to its NDCs, and advancing opportunities for ecotourism that can contribute to both conservation and economic development.
+The project will also strengthen conservation of marine ecosystems and species by (i) improving management plans and capacities for Marine Parks and Reserves, and (ii) expanding Marine Parks and Reserves, (iii) undertaking ecosystem restoration activities (mangroves, seagrass, coral reefs), and (iv) improving and constructing new infrastructure for protected area management and access.
+In addition to improved ecosystem health, expanded and improved parks and reserves are expected to have positive impacts on biodiversity and on fisheries health and productivity by expanding breeding and spawning areas for critical marine fish stocks.